xp-framework/rdbms/README.md

 }
 ```

-Note: Not all RDBMS' support transactions, and of those that do, not all
-support nested transactions.
-Be sure to read the manual pages of the RDBMS
+*Note: Not all database systems support transactions, and of those that do, not all support nested transactions.
+Be sure to read the manual pages of the RDBMS you are accessing.*
-you are accessing.